jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel13.md

 These women not only had the power to kill people through their incantations, but they also lied to God's people.
 Because the Judeans listened to these lies, many died unnecessarily.
 This is not to say that the ultimate authority over life and death rested with these prophetesses, for that authority rests only with almighty God.
 #ralphalexander

+#### v.22
+>Because you disheartened the righteous with your lies, when I had brought them no grief, and because you encouraged the wicked not to turn from their evil ways and so save their lives,

+This is a good litmus test for when we are serving in ministry contexts.
+#jj

+#### v.23
+>therefore you will no longer see false visions or practice divination.
+I will save my people from your hands.
+And then you will know that I am the LORD.'"